in2code-de/lux/Documentation/Technical/Analysis/Index.md

 #### Link Listeners

-Link Listeners are introduced with Lux 9 and give you more powermail over your "call to action" performance on your website.
+Link Listeners are introduced with Lux 9 and give you more power over your "call to action" performance on your website.

 The view starts with a list of Link Listeners and the possibility to manage them (add new, edit existing or delete old